jcalandra/morfos/README.md

 - **tests/**
     Contains some tests.

-First apply the parameters you want in parameters.py Then run the file main_mso.py to obtain formal diagrams
+First apply the parameters you want in parameters.py, then run the file main_mso.py to obtain formal diagrams